salmansiraj/Gainsville/README.md

 ### Future
 * Add in a scoreboard when you lose with the top 5 user scores shown
 * Include more animations to gameplay
+* Maybe include some nutrition facts about different typees of UIImages